 Days to Germination: 15 – 20 days.

-They will do well in almost any soil that is well-draining.
+The plants will do well in almost any soil that is well-draining.
 The plants tolerate dry soil conditions very well.

-Watering them during dry periods will help.
+Watering them during dry periods will help to maximize plant growth and health.

 Add a general-purpose fertilizer once or twice a season.